jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   const createContainerResponse = await containerURL.create();
 ```

-There are several options to achieve this:
+There are several options to achieve this below.
+The review decision is that we
+are going with option 2.

 01. Option 1. move the `Aborter` parameter to the end and specify a default value
     of `Aborter.none`.